Phala-Network/phala-wiki/content/docs/developer/your-first-confidential-contract.md

 1. Fork [the core blockchain](https://github.com/Phala-Network/phala-blockchain/tree/helloworld) and [the Web UI](https://github.com/Phala-Network/apps-ng/tree/helloworld) repo (helloworld branch) into your own GitHub account
 2. Develop your own contract on the templates at “helloworld” branch (must be a different one from existing submissions)
-3. Launch your full development stack and take screenshots of your dapps
+3. Launch your full development stack and take screenshots of your DApp
 4. Push your work to your forked repos.
 They must be open source
 5. Make a tweet with the link to your repos, the screenshots, and describe what you are building on Twitter
 6. Join our [Discord server](https://discord.gg/zQKNGv4) and submit the the link to your tweet